Presque Isle State Park

 The gateway to Presque Isle is the new Tom Ridge Environmental Center (TREC).
 An educational center at heart, TREC is dedicated to teaching visitors about Presque Isle and the many different forms of life that inhabit this unique peninsula.
 TREC also serves as a center for research, contributing to conservation efforts and promoting environmental awareness, helping to preserve the unparalleled beauty of Presque Isle.
 There is free admission to the interactive exhibits and the 75-foot observation tower.

-Picnic Shelters: There are four enclosed day use picnic shelters in the Waterworks Area.
+Picnic Shelters: There are three enclosed day use picnic shelters in the Waterworks Area.
 Shelters include electricity, water, picnic tables and a fireplace.
 Advanced reservations must be made by calling 888-PA-PARKS.

 Make a reservation.